 Most dogs are eager to start moving at the hint of a walk or the sight of their lead, but some dogs can be reluctant or less enthusiastic about play and exercise.
 If your dog seems a little sluggish or uninterested in activity, it can be challenging to keep them fit and happy.
-In this article, you'll learn practical, compassionate strategies to motivate your dog to play and exercise, while understanding the causes behind their reluctance.
+In this article, you will learn practical, compassionate strategies to motivate your dog to play and exercise, while understanding the causes behind their reluctance.

 Before trying to motivate your dog, consider their breed, age, and health.
 Different dog breeds have unique exercise requirements.
 For example, the Greyhound is known for bursts of speed but tends to be more sedentary at rest compared to more active breeds.